 Fungal acne is characterized by red, painful, itchy bumps that are caused by Malassezia (yeast) infection.
 One of the common and most effective ways of treating fungal acne is by using Nizoral.
-The benefits of using Nizoral for acne involve reducing the growth of yeast, providing relief to itchy skin and lightening acne scars.
-You can use Nizoral twice a week or as per your doctor’s instructions.
+The benefits of using Nizoral for acne involve reducing the growth of yeast, providing relief to itchy skin, and lightening acne scars.
+You can use include Nizoral in your skincare routine and use it twice a week or as per your doctor’s instructions.
 The ketoconazole present in Nizoral may cause side effects such as dryness, itchiness, nausea, stomach aches, and dizziness.
 If you experience any side effects, stop using it at once and consult your doctor.

 Frequently Asked Questions

 Is Nizoral a steroidi XA group of biologically active substances, like hormones, that have anti-inflammatory properties and can treat various conditions. ?

 No. Nizoral is a formulation of 1% ketoconazole.
 Ketoconazole is one of the antifungal medications called imidazoles.

 Nizoral usually takes anywhere from about 2-6 weeks to show visible results.

 Does Nizoral contain salicylic acid?

 No. However, the majority of Nizoral-containing products also contain salicylic acid, as it is an effective anti-inflammatory.

 Possibly.
 Anecdotal evidence suggests that hair loss is one of the rare side effects of Nizoral use.